aLagoG/chimera/README.md

 # chimera
-Final project for compiler design class
+Final and only project for compiler design class